Mikasatlx/OpenPifPaf_furniture/README.md

 # openpifpaf_furniture
-PyTorch implementation of the OpenPifPaf plugin for furniture keypoint detection
+A plugin of OpenPifPaf for furniture pose detection and classification

 #### Abstract

 > Real-time Multi-Object Furniture Pose Detection and Classification
 >
->We present a multi-object pose detection and classification method of home furniture in cluttered and occluded indoor environments.
+> We present a multi-object pose detection and classification method of home furniture in cluttered and occluded indoor environments.
->We generalize OpenPifPaf, a field-based method that jointly detects and forms spatio-temporal keypoint associations of a specific object, with the capacity of jointly performing detection and classification of multiple objects in a bottom-up, box-free and real-time manner.
+> We generalize OpenPifPaf, a field-based method that jointly detects and forms spatio-temporal keypoint associations of a specific object, with the capacity of jointly performing detection and classification of multiple objects in a bottom-up, box-free and real-time manner.
 We demonstrate that our proposed method outperforms state-of-the-art furniture key- point detection methods on two publicly available datasets (Keypoint-5 and Pascal3D+).
->We further implement a synthetic dataset to evaluate the performance when target objects have occluded viewpoints or limited resolutions.
+> We further implement a synthetic dataset to evaluate the performance when target objects have occluded viewpoints or limited resolutions.
 Results also show that our synthetic dataset boosts the performance of detecting real-world instances.
 All source codes are shared.

 ![Example](docs/example.png)